Learn how surprisingly simple it is to make your own dishwasher detergent. It will save money and reduce toxins in your home!

 Why make your own?

 Most commercial dishwasher detergents are full of chemicals that are rated very badly at EWG.
-They can irritate our respiratory systems and the skin, they often contain carcinogenic ingredients, they may contain developmental and reproductive toxins, and are often toxic for the environment.
+They can irritate our respiratory systems and the skin, they often contain carcinogenic ingredients, they may contain developmental and reproductive toxins, and are often toxic to the environment.
 Yikes!!

 Advertisements lead us to believe that we need these harsh cleaners to get rid of all the dirt in our home.